bsmith89/longev-mgen/README.md

 # TODO

--   [ ] Regenerate non-reassembled, refined, depth-trimmed draft genome comparison for OTU-1
+-   [x] Regenerate non-reassembled, refined, depth-trimmed draft genome comparison for OTU-1
     -   The back-mapping of reads to the un-assembled genome may not have been done correctly.
--   [ ] Regenerate quast reports for OTU-1-A and OTU-1-B
+-   [x] Regenerate quast reports for OTU-1-A and OTU-1-B
     -   The depth trimming parameters have been changed, and I'm hoping they result in longer contigs.
--   [ ] Draft genome generation with reassembled scaffolds instead of contigs.
+-   [x] Draft genome generation with reassembled scaffolds instead of contigs.
     -   I'm hoping this generates longer genome fragments.
+-   [ ] Rerun refinement for OTU-2 and OTU-4
--   [ ] Use VCF output from pilon instead of re-mapping libraries.
+-   [ ] Generate genomes/refinement for Muribaculaceae MAGs
 -   [ ] Consider writing about how most of the differences in OTU-1-A and -B can be described as duplication or deletion events of multi-copy genes (as opposed to novel genes).